digitalsleuth/time_decode/README.md

 The date/time you enter should be in the "YYYY-mm-dd HH:MM:SS.sss" format with the double-quote included, but does not require milli/micro/nano seconds to work.
 (Double-quote required for Windows Python)
 If anyone has any other timestamps they think should be added to this tool, please let me know.

-References/Sources for all material can be found in the docstrings in the python script.
+References/Sources for all material can also be found in the docstrings in the python script.